nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-general.md

 #### 8.2.9.4.1. sendto: Overlapped I/O operation is in progress.

-This message was seen in Windows/NT 4.0 with `ntpd` 4.0.
-The exact cause is not clear, but it seems some non-NTP applications also use port `123`.
+The exact cause of this message is not clear, but it seems some non-NTP applications also use port `123`.
 The strange IP address (`192.0.0.192`) is a strong indication for this.

-John Hay contributed the output of `nslookup 192.0.0.192`, namely `192.0.0.0-is-used-for-printservices-discovery----illegally.iana.net`, and [Professor David L. Mills](NTP-a-faq.htm#AU-DLM) stated: "Port 123 was assigned well before 1985 as per documented, but was in use probably from 1982."
+John Hay contributed the output of `nslookup 192.0.0.192`, namely `192.0.0.0-is-used-for-printservices-discovery----illegally.iana.net`, and [Professor David L. Mills](mailto:mills@udel.edu) stated: "Port 123 was assigned well before 1985 as per documented, but was in use probably from 1982."
 This means the address is not registered officially, and it should not be used.
 Also it seems some software for printers or printing is using that address together with NTP's port number.

-Despite of worrying some system administrator the message indicates no trouble.
-Specifically no printer is known to need a NTP server to operate, nor do printers and NTP servers harm each other.[<span class="footnote">[5]</span>](NTP-s-trbl-general.htm#FTN.AEN5657)
+Despite worrying some system administrator the message indicates no trouble.
+Specifically no printer is known to need a NTP server to operate, nor do printers and NTP servers harm each other.

-* * *

-#### Notes

-[<span class="footnote">[1]</span>](NTP-s-trbl-general.htm#AEN5299)

-Please note that the standard `ntpd` shipped on the distribution media needs an update for autokey to work (xntp-4.2.0a-27.3).
-Also note that `ntpd` fails to find the keys when running in a `chroot` environment.

-[<span class="footnote">[2]</span>](NTP-s-trbl-general.htm#FTN-ADJUSTING-TICK)

-As adjustments to `tick` are not possible for every operating system, it's deprecated in general.
-The suggested solution is to use suitable hardware for time servers.

-[<span class="footnote">[3]</span>](NTP-s-trbl-general.htm#AEN5533)

-As [chunkeey](NTP-a-faq.htm#AU-CHUNKEEY) pointed out, the solution will also work for Linux.
-The preferred directory for your additions may be `/etc/ppp/ip-up.d` and `/etc/ppp/ip-down.d`: All the scripts found there are executed.

-[<span class="footnote">[4]</span>](NTP-s-trbl-general.htm#AEN5589)

-Actually some vendors supply such a default configuration, notably Mandrake Linux 8.0.

-[<span class="footnote">[5]</span>](NTP-s-trbl-general.htm#AEN5657)

-Updates for this answer appreciated.